ofersadan85/i4u/README.md

 ![](https://img.shields.io/pypi/pyversions/i4u)

-Tested with python 3.6 and above, on both Windows 10 and Ubuntu 20.04.
+Tested with python 3.6-3.10, on both Windows 10 and Ubuntu 20.04.
 Should (in theory) work on other operating systems.
 If you wish to create a pull request to add tests / modifications that verify it is able to work on other python versions or operating systems, see the [Contributing]() section below